DUAAPIRZADA22/Q4_Learning/README.md

 1. Use Path() for validating path parameters
 2. Use Path() for validating path parameters
-3. Both Path() and Query() support various validation options 4.FastAPI will automatically validate all parameters according to your specifications 5.When validation fails, FastAPI returns a 422 Unprocessable Entity status code with detailed error information
+3. Both Path() and Query() support various validation options
+4. FastAPI will automatically validate all parameters according to your specifications
+5. When validation fails, FastAPI returns a 422 Unprocessable Entity status code with detailed error information